Ways That Are Dark: Political responses

-The Japanese Army and Navy strongly approved of the book and several thousand copies of it were bought by the War Ministry and Naval Ministry who by the beginning of 1934 were distributing the books for free to foreign journalists and officials.
+The Japanese Army and Navy strongly approved of the book.
+Several thousand copies of it were bought by the War Ministry and Naval Ministry who by the beginning of 1934 were distributing the books for free to foreign journalists and officials.
 By contrast, the Nationalist Government of China responded by banning Townsend's book throughout China from 1935.
 Even so, the journalist George Moorad reported that in 1946 Chinese communists distributed contraband copies of the book to American China Marines in the hopes of disillusioning them about conditions in China.

 Revival in Japanese translation

 Ways That Are Dark was already in its fifth printing by 1937, but in 1942 Townsend was imprisoned for having accepted money from the Japanese Committee on Trade and Information between 1937 and 1940 without registering as a foreign agent.
 The book was not re-printed again until the white supremacist magazine Barnes Review published a new edition in 1997.

-The Barnes Review edition was subsequently translated into Japanese in 2004 by a pair of Japanese translators, Hideo Tanaka and Kenkichi Sakita, and became an instant success, selling out 10 successive re-printings before 2007 when it was reissued as a mass market paperback.
-Gregory Clark noted that the Japanese edition of Ways That Are Dark, which was entitled Ankoku Tairiku Chūgoku no Shinjitsu ("The Truth About the Dark Continent China"), had garnered widespread popularity among members of the Japanese right-wing.
+In 2004, the Barnes Review edition was translated into Japanese by a pair of Japanese translators, Hideo Tanaka and Kenkichi Sakita.
+It became an instant success, selling out 10 successive re-printings before 2007, when it was reissued as a mass market paperback.
+In 2004,Gregory Clark noted that the Japanese edition of Ways That Are Dark, which was entitled Ankoku Tairiku Chūgoku no Shinjitsu ("The Truth About the Dark Continent China"), had garnered widespread popularity among members of the Japanese right-wing.

 Tanaka, one of the translators of the book, praised Townsend in Shokun! magazine for his "penetrating insight" in reporting "starkly and vividly on the true nature of the Chinese that he had witnessed firsthand".
 Sakita, the other translator, likewise lauded the book in an article written for Nobukatsu Fujioka's Association for Advancement of Unbiased View of History.
 Sakita called the book "essential reading to understand what China really is" and argued that Townsend's ideas continue to offer important lessons in conducting Sino-Japanese relations today.
-The book was also reviewed positively by the newspaper Yomiuri Shimbun.
+In 2004, the book was also reviewed positively by the newspaper Yomiuri Shimbun.